 This is a STEM-related (science, technology, engineering, and mathematics) course that will be challenging but great fun!
-This course will be a standard length ACHS course earning honors credit, structured as a hands-on, laboratory-style class in which we will be designing and building remote controlled robots as well as building, designing, and programming autonomous robots.
+We will be designing and building remote controlled robots as well as building, designing, and programming autonomous robots.
 Students will also learn about the history of robotics, uses and functions of robots, and how to calculate speed, gear ratios, and mechanical advantage as related to their robots.